rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

 This approach is typical with old-school bundlers like the Rails asset pipeline because they concatenate JavaScript dependencies in the global scope.
 This, despite the general notion that [global variables are bad](https://stackoverflow.com/questions/2613310/ive-heard-global-variables-are-bad-what-alternative-solution-should-i-use).
 Notably, the Rails asset pipeline came into existence before the rise of Node.js and, subsequently, formal JavaScript modules, and it never adapted.
 Many prefer this way of doing things.
 I still lean on global variables now and then.

 Things work differently in Webpack.
-Webpack does not expose its bundled modules to the global scope by default.
-To reference code in another module, an explicit import must reference that module's explicit exports.
-To reference a library, we also may import one or more of its exported modules.
+It does not expose its bundled modules to the global scope by default.
+To reference code in another module, it expects explicit imports that reference that module's explicit exports.
+The scope in which modules are evaluated is local, not global, i.e., the contents of each file are wrapped in a function.

-Things are little trickier if we expect to access JavaScript code from HTML.
-Options include manually attaching variables to the global scope, e.g. `window.$ = requre('jquery')` or modify the Webpack configuration to "expose" variables globally, as is demonstrated in this [StackOverflow post](https://stackoverflow.com/questions/58580996/unable-to-access-jquery-from-my-views-on-ror/58751163#58751163) (and many others).
+Things are trickier if we expect to access bundled JavaScript from HTML, like `MyApp.fetchPosts()` above.
+Options include manually attaching variables to the global scope, e.g. `window.$ = require('jquery')` or modify the Webpack configuration to "expose" variables globally, as is demonstrated in this [StackOverflow post](https://stackoverflow.com/questions/58580996/unable-to-access-jquery-from-my-views-on-ror/58751163#58751163) (and many others).

 This serves as an illustration of how a legacy practice would be swimming upstream in a Webpacker-enabled app: it takes effort.